GeorgeSchiro/GetCert2/README.md

     retry for 7 minutes (-SubmissionRetries times -SubmissionWaitSecs, see below) for challenge status updates as well as certificate request status updates.

--SubmissionWaitSecs=10
+-SubmissionWaitSecs=5

-    These are the seconds of wait time after the DNS website challenge has been submitted to the certificate network as well as after the certificate request has been submitted.
+    These are the seconds of wait time after an ACME challenge request has been submitted to the certificate network as well as after a certificate request has been submitted.
 This is the amount of time during which the request should transition from a 'pending' state to anything other than 'pending'.

+-UseNonIISBindingAlso=False

+    Set this switch True to use the typical IIS binding procedures on this machine as well as the -NonIISBindingScript (see above).

+-UseNonIISBindingOnly=False

+    Set this switch True to disable the usual IIS binding procedures on this machine and use the -NonIISBindingScript instead (see above).

 -UseStandAloneMode=True